 William Tell - The television history

-Errol Flynn as William Tell (This film was half finished and is lost)
+Errol Flynn as William Tell (This film was unfinished and is lost).

 to fake an injury to make an insurance claim, which also blew up in his face.
 Ultimately, Flynn never got the opportunity to complete his dream project.

 Flynn desperately sought financing to resume production, estimated at around Ł150,000, but failed.
 In 1956, he claimed he had $340,000 of his own money in the

 film and still hoped to finish it in autumn of that year.
 This did not happen.
 The film's collapse ruined Flynn financially.
 He estimated it cost him $400,000 in all.

 Impact of the film